eliteprodev/music-liby-rails/README.md

 My personal goal is to add:

   - User authentication for the ability to view, edit, update & remove [optional]
-  - adding a link to the Spotify preview of the song using an API
+  - adding a link to the Spotify preview of the song using a RESTful API

 ###Install
 to install this project execute the following commands in the terminal: